On decoder-only architecture for speech-to-text and large language model integration: Our approach

-\textbf{Overview} Our proposed neural model consists of three distinct parts: a pre-trained text neural LM, an audio encoder and a CTC compressor, as shown in Figure 1.
+\textbf{Overview} Our proposed neural model consists of three distinct parts: a pre-trained text neural LLM, an audio encoder and a CTC compressor, as shown in Figure 1.
 The text-LLM in our case is a LLaMA-7B \cite{gao2023llama} but this method can be generalized to LLMs of any scale.
 The CTC compressor reduces the sequence length of the input speech filter-bank to match the length of the text, and the audio encoder transforms the compressed speech signal into continuous vectors in the LLM's semantic space.

-\textbf{CTC compressor} Different from the prior work that trained the CTC compressor jointly with the main task \cite{gaido2021ctc}, our CTC compressor is also a pre-trained module, aiming to match the audio and the text duration to the same scale by selecting the representative frames from the audio signal.
-In this work, we explore two ways to reduce the sequence length of the acoustic features in the CTC compressor: blank-removing and frame-averaging.
-For blank-removing, we simply discard all the frames that are predicted as the blank symbol according to the posterior distribution while we average the hidden states of consecutive frames once their CTC predictions belong to the same class for frame-averaging.
+\textbf{CTC compressor} Different from the prior work that trained the CTC compressor jointly with the main task \cite{gaido2021ctc}, our CTC compressor is a pre-trained module, aiming to match the audio and the text duration to the same scale by selecting the representative frames from the audio signal.
+In this work, we explore two ways to reduce the sequence length of the acoustic features in the CTC compressor: ``blank-removal" and ``frame-averaging".
+For ``blank-removal", we simply discard all the frames that predicted the blank symbol according to the distribution of the CTC posteriors.
+On the other hand, for ``frame-averaging", we average the hidden states of consecutive frames without blank frames removed, once their CTC predictions belong to the same class.

 \textbf{Audio encoder} The audio encoder is used to bridge representations generated from the CTC compressor to the text embeddings of the text-LLM.
 This module is designed to be relatively small in size and is initialized with random weights.
-During the fine-tuning process, the audio encoder is optimized to effectively integrate the audio information with the LLM, enhancing the overall performance of the system.
-Different from the methods in ~\cite{huang2023audiogpt,rubenstein2023audiopalm}, where the audio encoder is trained to firstly map the speech signal into discrete tokens, which is then consumed by LLM, the proposed audio encoder is directly optimized to map the compressed acoustic signal to the continuous semantic space of LM, allowing a deep integration between the audio encoder and the language model.
+During the fine-tuning process, the audio encoder is optimized to effectively integrate the audio information within the LLM, enhancing the overall performance of the system.
+Different from the methods in ~\cite{huang2023audiogpt,rubenstein2023audiopalm}, where the audio encoder is trained to firstly map the speech signal into discrete tokens, which is then consumed by LLM, the proposed audio encoder is directly optimized to map the compressed acoustic signal to the continuous semantic space of LLM, allowing a deep integration between the audio encoder and the language model.

 \textbf{Instruct learning} For each training sample, we prepend a text prompt that briefly describes the task, e.g., ``$\mathtt{audio}$ $\Rightarrow$ $\mathtt{English}$'' and ``$\mathtt{transcribe}$ $\mathtt{the}$ $\mathtt{audio}$ $\mathtt{into}$ $\mathtt{English}$''.
 The text prompt are sampled from a pre-defined list, where some prompts contains the source language ID following the format ``$\mathtt{translate}$ $\mathtt{[source]}$ $\mathtt{audio}$ $\mathtt{into}$ $\mathtt{English}$''.
 During evaluation, we fix the text prompt as ``$\mathtt{translate}$ $\mathtt{the}$ $\mathtt{audio}$ $\mathtt{into}$ $\mathtt{English}$'' for all testing samples.